ajithmanmu/redis-practice/basic-data-structures/week1/basic-data-structures.md

 object encoding inventory:4x100-womens-final // "int" // object command to get the encoding of the value stored
 ```

-Redis supports polymorphism. i.e same key can have values with different datatypes
+Redis supports polymorphism. i.e same key can have values with different datatypes.

 #### Hashes
 A mini key value store within a Redis Key.
 Only single level is supported.
 So no nested fields.
 Use case - Rate limiting and session stores.